abpframework/abp/docs/en/modules/cms-kit/reactions.md

 # Reaction System

-CMS kit provides a **reaction** system to add reactions feature to any kind of resource, like blog posts or comments.
+CMS Kit provides a **reaction** system to add reactions feature to any kind of resource, like blog posts or comments.

 Reaction component allows users to react to your content via pre-defined icons/emojis.
 Here how the reactions component may looks like: